Kerry Sunderland

 Kerry Sunderland is an author, freelance journalist, editor, film reviewer and radio presenter/producer.
 Since 2018, she has been the curator of the Nelson Arts Festival's literary programme, Pukapuka Talks.
 From 2017 to 2020, she was also a part-time creative writing tutor at Nelson Marlborough Institute of Technology.
-Kerry has convened five residential writing retreats to date and has several more planned for 2022.
+Kerry has convened more than a dozen writing retreats to date, with more planned in 2026.

 After being awarded a Master of Arts in Creative Writing (with Merit) from the International Institute of Modern Letters at Victoria University of Wellington in 2017, Kerry was joint winner of the 2018 Hachette Mentorship in Australia for her memoir, Beyond the Blue Door.
 An excerpt of an early draft of this work was published in Turbine Kapohau in 2016.